这不是不相关的东西,在这个时代里不管干什么想不跟IT打交道是不可能的事。就算你只是个在实验室里修电脑的,本文也值得一看。

 first time someone does something wrong, it's not a mistake -- it's

+a learning experience.
 The next time, though, give them hell.

 And remember: Every day is a chance for an employee